End of the World Train, Ushuaia (2025): Tickets, Route, Is It Worth It?

 The train is 8 kilometers away from the city of Ushuaia.
 You can get to the End of the World Train station by taxi, a rental car, or by public transportation.

-For an enriched experience, consider opting for End of the World Train guided tour packages.
+For an enriched experience, consider opting for the End of the World Train guided tour packages.
 These comprehensive tours often combine the scenic train ride with a Tierra del Fuego National Park tour, offering insights into the region’s history and natural beauty.

 If you don’t have a whole day in Ushuaia to spend in the Tierra del Fuego National Park, opting for a half-day guided tour can be a fantastic way to get to know the best places in Tierra del Fuego National Park.
 You will have the other half of the day to engage in other activities.

 Tierra del Fuego National Park tours are one of the best things to do in Ushuaia.
 The tour company will pick you up from your accommodation in Ushuaia.
 At the end of the tour, they will drop you off either at your hotel or in downtown Ushuaia, depending on your preferences.
-Our tour guide was kind enough to recommend places to eat in Ushuaia, that are frequented mainly by the locals.
+Our tour guide was kind enough to recommend places to eat in Ushuaia that are frequented mainly by the locals.

 What To Expect From The End of the World Train Tour